 Corral de Comedias, Almagro

-Another of the most famous theatres in Spain is the Corral de Comedias in Almagro, near Ciudad Real.
-It is often compared to London’s Globe theatre due to its old-fashioned, Shakespearean look.
-According to history books, the first performance took place back in 1629 and continued to be used as a theatre until some time during the 19th century, when it was bricked over in order to make way for something else.
-In 1953 it was dug up and reopened.
-The Almagro Theatre festival is held here every July and attracts theatre fans from all over the world.
+Another of the most famous theaters in Spain is the Corral de Comedias in Almagro, near Ciudad Real.
+It bears a striking resemblance to London’s Globe Theater.
+According to history books, the first performance took place back in 1629.
+It continued as a theater until the 19th century, when it was bricked over in order to make way for something else.
+The theater finally resurrected in 1953.
+The Almagro Theater Festival occurs here every July and attracts theater fans from all over the world.

-Getting there: If travelling by car from Ciudad Real, follow the CM-412 all the way to Almagro which shouldn’t take longer than 45 minutes.
+Getting there: If traveling by car from Ciudad Real, follow the CM-412 all the way to Almagro which shouldn’t take longer than 45 minutes.
 There are regular buses from Ciudad Real too.
-The theatre is found in Almagro’s Plaza Mayor, where all roads lead to.
+The theater is at Almagro’s Plaza Mayor, where all roads lead.

 More information: corraldecomedias.com (Spanish)

-In contrast to most other open-air theatres in Spain, the Grec Theatre in Barcelona is a relatively new establishment, having only become a theatre in 1929 after being used as a quarry for countless years.
-Since 1976 it has hosted the Grec Festival of Theatre each July, drawing hundreds of spectators from all over Spain.
-The theatre also hosts music evenings in its gardens and the occasional comedy event.
+In contrast to most other open-air theaters in Spain, the Grec Theater in Barcelona is a relatively new establishment, having only become a theater in 1929 after being used as a quarry for countless years.
+Since 1976 it has hosted the Grec Festival of Theater each July, drawing hundreds of spectators from all over Spain.
+The theater also hosts music evenings in its gardens and the occasional comedy event.

 Getting there: From Poble Sec Metro Station, head south towards the Teatro Grec gardens (‘Jardins de Teatre Grec’).
 The walk is about 10 minutes.

 Teatro Español, Madrid